fezimmer89/crowdsale-contracts/README.md

-# Lunyr Contracts
+# Dubbel Contracts

-This is the official repository for the crowdsale of Lunyr tokens.
+This is the official repository for the crowdsale of Dubbel tokens.

 We use SafeMath.sol and ERC20.sol from Zeppelin (thanks!)